nikolap/kit-workshop/README.md

   [base-path route-data (api-routes opts)])
   ```

 The `opts` map contains components that were initialized when the configuration was loaded.
-The `opts` are then apssed to the `api-routes` making them available to the handlers:
+The `opts` are then added to the `api-routes` making them available to the handlers:

 ```clojure
 (defn api-routes [opts]